PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 from java on some servers with strict policy; problems with data archive structure;
 cpath2 cannot read multiple files from gzip archives; etc.

-The preferred method is as follows
+The PREFERRED method is as follows
 (when creating a new cpath2 instance DBs from scratch):

 1. Edit the cPath2 metadata.conf (see "metadata format" below)
 Note: 'NAME' field for pathway data entries (BIOPAX and PSI_MI type) must contain MIRIAM standard name or synonym for the datasource.

-2. Download ('wget') UniProt and ChEBI data into $CPATH2_HOME/tmp/ as follows (one day, you may want to import other data sources into cpath2 'warehouse', then there must be corresponding cpath.converter.Converter implementation):
+2. Download warehouse data, ('wget') UniProt and ChEBI, into $CPATH2_HOME/tmp/:
 - wget ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/taxonomic_divisions/uniprot_sprot_human.dat.gz
 and rename it to, e.g., UNIPROT_HUMAN.YYYYMMDD.gz (name is to be constructed from the corresponding line in metadata.conf, i.e. IDENTIFIER.VERSION.EXT;